 301 hands are brought together as a memorial.

-The collages thematize the tension between order and chaos, between the loudness of expression and the quietude of reflection.
+The collages and paintings on paper thematize the tension between order and chaos, between the loudness of expression and the quietude of reflection.
 The creation process confronts the expressive act, that is materialized in painting, with the act of contemplative rearrangement.
 In this way, the directness and agitation of an expressive painting is tamed.
 Through their process of creation, these collages bridge the forementioned tension, thereby making it approachable.
 In these works, composition and color are of central importance.